 So far we've done a lot of setup, creating the Publication and its basic structure.
 Now it's time to add content to the framework we've constructed.

 For a given post to appear in an Issue of a Publication, we already know that the post's Start Date must fall after the start date of the Issue it's to appear in.
-(The post's start date must also land before the start date of the Publication's next issue!)
+(The post's start date must also land after the start date and before the publish date of the Publication's next issue!)